 Hopefully, you now have an idea of the highest expectations schools can have for students' SAT scores.
 This information isn't that helpful, though, if you don't know how students tend to perform on the exam.

-The SAT is currently scored out of 1600 points - 800 points for the Math section, and 800 points for Evidence-Based reading and writing.
-Data on the new SAT scores aren't available yet, but the average should be around 1000 points out of 1600.
-On the old SAT, the average composite SAT score is 1500 points out of 2400.
+The SAT is currently scored out of 1600 points: 800 points possible for the Math section, and 800 points possible for the EBRW section.
+Currently, the average composite SAT score is 1051.

-Generally, a student is considered to have an excellent SAT score if they're in the top 25% of scorers.
-To fall within this category, you'd need a composite score of around 1200 or higher on the new SAT (1800 on the old).
-A student is considered to have a low SAT score if they're in the bottom 25% of scorers, with a composite score of around 840 or lower on the new SAT (1260 on the old SAT).
-You can learn more about how to think about "good" or "bad" SAT scores here.
+In general, a student is considered to have an excellent SAT score if she is in the top 25% of test takers.
+To fall within this category, you'd need a composite score of around 1160 or higher.
+On the other hand, a student is considered to have a low SAT score if he is in the bottom 25% of test takers, with a composite score around 880 or lower.
+Read our guide to learn more about how to think about "good" or "bad" SAT scores.

 Are These Really the Top Schools?

-The average SAT scores listed for the schools above are much higher than average—in fact, some of them are pretty close to perfect.
-But if a school has dizzyingly high average SAT scores, does that mean it's necessarily a top school?
+The average SAT scores listed for the schools above are much higher than the overall average—in fact, some of them are pretty close to perfect.
+But if a school has dizzyingly high average SAT scores, does this mean it's necessarily a top school?

-A small side note: You might have noticed a trend in the scores that gave you pause.
-Several of the schools listed tend to have higher math section averages than critical reading/writing averages.
-Quite a few of these schools are heavy in STEM fields (science, technology, engineering, math) - these sorts of schools may weight test scores more heavily in the application process than your average liberal arts institution, which could account in part for their high test averages.
+A small side note: you might have noticed a trend in the scores that made you pause.
+Several of the schools listed tend to have higher Math averages than EBRW averages.
+Quite a few of these schools are heavy in STEM fields (science, technology, engineering, math); these sorts of schools may weight test scores more heavily in the application process than your average liberal arts institution, which could account in part for their high test averages.

 With that said, it's important to note that the best school you can attend is the school that's the best fit for you.
-Perhaps you're interested in schools with strong Romance language departments, or with core curriculums, or with generous financial aid programs; not all of the schools listed above will meet every student's criteria.
+Perhaps you're interested in schools with strong Romance-language departments, flexible core curricula, or generous financial aid programs.
+The reality is, not all of the schools listed above will meet every student's criteria.

 What's most important to your success in college and beyond is that you find an institution that is able to support and foster your interests, passions, and future career path.
-You wouldn't list a school renowned for its engineering program as your top choice, for example, if you want to major in comparative literature.
+You wouldn't list a school renowned for its engineering program as your top choice, for instance, if you wanted to major in comparative literature!

 Are These Schools Really the Most Competitive?

-The way you gauge a school's competitiveness is by looking at its acceptance rate: the greater the ratio of student applicants to spots in a new freshman class, the lower a school's acceptance rate.
+The way you gauge a school's competitiveness is by looking at its acceptance rate.
+The greater the ratio of student applicants to spots in a new freshman class, the lower a school's acceptance rate will be.
 Schools are defined as competitive if many students are vying for a limited number of spots.

 Just because you're lagging behind the group doesn't mean you won't have an opportunity to catch up.

-Another factor to consider is that each school will weight applicants' SAT scores a bit differently in the application process.
-Schools like the University of Washington at St Louis, for example, are well known for heavily favoring students with excellent scores.
-Some other schools will forgive below-average test scores if another part of your application impresses the admissions office, like in the examples I gave above.
-There are even schools that don't require test scores at all.
+Another factor to consider is that each school will weigh applicants' SAT scores a bit differently in the application process.
+Schools like Washington University in St. Louis, for example, are well known for heavily favoring students with excellent scores.
+Some other schools may forgive below-average test scores if another part of your application impresses the admissions committee (refer to my examples above).
+There are even schools that don't require test scores at all!

-If you want to calculate your chances of getting into a particular school, you should use our admissions pages.
+If you want to calculate your chances of getting into a particular school, use our admissions pages.
 You can find these by Googling "[School Name] PrepScholar admissions."
 These pages will give you more information about the school you're interested in.

 Finally, if it turns out that your SAT scores just aren't up to par, consider taking the ACT.
-All 4-year colleges accept ACT scores, and some students tend to perform better on the ACT than the SAT.
+All four-year US colleges and universities accept ACT scores, and some students strongly feel that they perform better on the ACT than on the SAT.

 If you're considering adding some of these schools to your college application list, you'll want your SAT scores to be the best they can be.
-Check out our famous guide to getting a perfect score on the SAT, written by an expert perfect scorer.
+Check out our famous guide to getting a perfect 1600 on the SAT, written by an expert perfect scorer.

-If you don't have a ton of time to prep for your SAT, but still want to improve your score, read our tips and strategies guide to improving performance on the exam.
+Don't have a ton of time to prep for your SAT but still want to improve your score?
+Then read our top SAT tips and strategies to help you improve your exam performance.